tonicbibek/charya-engineering-services/README.md

 <br>

-<p>Responsive engineering website using html, css , javascript with simple UI.
+<p>Responsive engineering website using HTML, CSS , JavaScript with simple UI.
 It contains home, our works, about and contact us sections.</p>

 <p>This website aims to provide quality engineering services like design, construction and management.
 Feel free to contact us via email.</p>